What are Sirtuins? – Overview

 Sirtuins and metabolism

-The SIRT1 protein, the first member of the sirtuin family, is involved in a variety of intracellular processes, including those responsible for aging.
+The SIRT1 protein, the first member of the sirtuin family, is involved in various intracellular processes, including those responsible for aging.
 SIRT1 also deacetylates specific transcription factors and enzymes to influence their activities

-It is expressed in most organs, including the brain, liver, heart, skeletal muscle, spleen, kidney, etc and is responsible for boosting metabolism and sometimes is even referred to as the “skinny gene”.
+It is expressed in most organs, including the brain, liver, heart, skeletal muscle, spleen, kidney, etc. It is responsible for boosting metabolism and is sometimes called the “skinny gene”.

-Reductions in SIRT1 levels were observed in different types of disorders, one of them being obesity, furthermore, an increase in SIRT1 expression also leads to an increase in insulin sensitivity in pancreatic beta cells.
+Reductions in SIRT1 levels were observed in different disorders, including obesity.
+Furthermore, an increase in SIRT1 expression also increases insulin sensitivity in pancreatic beta cells.

 SIRT1 activity is responsible for enhanced mitochondrial function, which itself means increased exercise tolerance and thermogenesis, leading to protection against the onset of obesity and associated metabolic dysfunction.

-This protein is known to repress the storage of glucose and fatty acids in adipose tissue.
+This protein is known to repress glucose and fatty acids storage in adipose tissue.

 Another interesting observation is that period of temporary fasting raises the expression and activity of SIRT1.